ivanalglave/InternshipManager-Back/README.md

 ```

 Any other command used to start might have *undefined behaviour* at runtime, as above commands may set environment variables required at runtime.

+## Running the project : second method

+Follow the steps in readme_docker.txt in "docker" folder.
+Follow ONLY the "back" part steps.

 ## API documentation and endpoints